sorinbotirla/Automotive-FLIR-Thermal-Imaging-Module/README.md

 A thermal imaging automotive module that can see animals, people and vehicles trough dense fog, compatible with any car

 This project addresses integration of an open source night vision system to any car.
 It consists of a raspberry pi zero 2w, a FLIR Lepton 2.5/3.5 module and a Flir LEPTON breakout board.
 The UI offers control over color palettes, adjusting sensitivity, hotboxes, ignored areas and lots of other controls.
+It supports adding unlimited image overlays including logo or other UI decorators and customise their positions and sizes.

 The main purpose is to enable drivers to see people, animals and vehicles in the thermal spectrum at night or even trough dense fog/rain from a resonable distance.